 The 2026 Special Olympics USA Games are just one day away!
 As athletes travel to Minneapolis, I am getting set to cover all the golf and pickleball action on behalf of the Doug Flutie Jr. Foundation for Autism.
-This post will be introducing many of the storylines that my coverage will center around, as well as giving you a look at some of the athletes who will be competing across these two sports and the National Sports Center, where both of these events will be taking place.
+This post will introduce many of the storylines that my coverage will center around, give you a look at some of the athletes who will be competing across these two sports, and take a look the National Sports Center, where both of these events will be taking place.
 My coverage will primarily focus on Level Five Golf, which consists of 18-hole individual stroke play where some of the strongest adaptive golfers in the country will have the chance to compete for gold.
 The coverage will also focus on all three events within Special Olympics pickleball.

 Scott Rohrer returns to chase fourth gold medal